GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (97) .md

 **Effect**: You take on a liquid form which appears like water.
 This confers a few changes to yourself

  • You do not need to breathe.
  • You and all you are carrying melds into you in your new form.
 This new form can fit into a space of 1 liquid ounce per pound of your being.
 Your size category is reduced by 2 if possible.
- • Your defense against all attacks becomes 9 + this spell's tier
+ • Your defense against all attacks becomes 9 + this spell's tier.
  • You do not receive damage from being crushed (including crushing attacks), falling, or knockback- but instead become dazed and prone for a number of rounds equal to the attack(s) total.
  • Cold attacks against them have disadvantage and cause them to be prone for a number of rounds equal to the attack total.
 This is cumulative.
  • Critical hits of Cold and Electric attacks leave the subject vulnerable until the end of the round, even if the subject would not be wounded by it.
  • Other than noted above, you are immune to critical hits.
  • You cannot speak in this form.
  • Your run speed is 5 yards.
  • Your swim speed is 13 yards.
  • You ignore any form of non-magical Acid, Fire, or Toxic damage whose total is less than half of your level.
  • You understand Hydroglossa, even if you do not speak it.
  • Any effect which would heal you has a 3 in 8 chance not to.